Microviridae: Virology

 The virions are non-enveloped, round with an icosahedral symmetry (T = 1).
-They have a diameter between 25–27 nanometers and lack tails.
+They have a diameter between 25 and 27 nanometers and lack tails.
 Each virion has 60 copies each of the F, G, and J proteins and 12 copies of the H protein.
 They have 12 pentagonal trumpet-shaped pentamers (~7.1 nm wide × 3.8 nm high), each of which is composed of 5 copies of the G and one of the H protein.

 Viruses in this family replicate their genomes via a rolling circle mechanism and encode dedicated RCR initiation proteins.

 Although the majority of species in this family have lytic life cycles, a few may have temperate life cycles.

 Genome

 The genome sizes range from 4.5–6kb and is circular.
 It encodes 11 genes (in order: A, A*, B, C, K, D, E, J, F, G, and H), nine of which are essential.
 The nonessential genes are E and K. Several of the genes have overlapping reading frames.
 Protein A* is encoded within protein A. It lacks ~1/3 of the amino acids from the N terminal of the A protein and is encoded in the same frame as the A protein.
 It is translated from an internal start site within the messenger RNA.
 Gene E is encoded with gene D with a +1 frameshift.
 Gene K overlaps genes A, B, and C. The origin of replication lies within a 30 base sequence.
 The entire 30 base sequence is required for replication.